jangko/nimAGG/README.md

 ![Screenshot](screenshot.png)

-This project relying on recent bugfixes of Nim compiler, so you should use devel branch on Github to compile this project.
+This project relying on recent bugfixes of Nim compiler, so you should use devel branch on Github, or at least Nim ver 0.17.0 to compile this project.

 Those bugfixes are:
   - proc parameter shadowing inside template